Your business is our business

 Buying or selling a business

 Buying or selling a business can be complex, no matter the size.
 It is crucial to obtain the right legal advice, preferably before signing a contract, to ensure that your interests are protected.
 Talk to our team at Ballantyne Law Group Gold Coast and discover how we can guide you through every step of the contract process, keeping you informed of all rights, obligations, conditions and potential pitfalls.
-Are you in the process of buying or selling a business?
-Please contact us or call (07) 5606 7332 to speak to our team.

 Business succession planning